IsaHu-dev/Calorie-Mind/README.md

 ### Target Users

 Calorie Mind is designed for individuals aiming to promote healthier lifestyles through mindful calorie management and tracking.
-Target users include fitness-conscious individuals looking to optimize their nutrition, heart disease charities, and well-being clinics that aim to support clients in achieving balanced dietary habits.
+Target users include fitness-conscious individuals looking to optimize their nutrition, heart disease centres, and well-being clinics that aim to support clients in achieving balanced dietary habits.
 Calorie Mind is ideal for all ages who wish to be informed of their calorie intake for better health and a good lifestyle.

  # How to Use Calorie Mind